toan-et/dart-basic/README.md

 * Create files in L6 folder and do following requirements

 **Requirements** :
--  Define **Avenger abtract class** has one optional positional parameter not optional named parameter [4 marks]
+-  Define **Avenger abtract class** [5 marks]
-    + Have contructor method with three named optional parameters, each parameter has default value [3 marks]
+    + Have contructor method with three named optional parameters, each parameter has default value [4 marks]
     + doSkill() is a abtract method (extended class will override it) [0.5 mark]
     + showInfo() [0.5 mark]
 -  Define **Gadget class** [1 mark]